-With more than 900 miles of trails in Yellowstone, you could take a different hike each day of every visit.
+With over 1,000 miles of trails in Yellowstone, you could take a different hike each day of every visit.
 But Yellowstone Forever staff members have some favorite trails they like to return to again and again.
-Read more about our favorites below, and find out how to join us on the trails through our Yellowstone Forever Institute.
+Learn more about all things hiking in Yellowstone through our blog, Yellowstone Hiking 101.

 Avalanche Peak